Become an Energy Advisor

 An Energy Assessment is a measurement of how heat is created and how well the heat is kept in.
 This involves measuring and taking photos of the house, including how much insulation is in the attic and walls, as well as how efficient the heating/cooling system is.

-The house is also checked for its air tightness.
+The house is also checked for its airtightness.
 The Energy Advisor uses a Blower Door to depressurize the air in the house and measure the air changes per hour at specific pressures.
 This test also allows the Advisor to show the homeowner where all the main drafts are located.

-After the initial Energy Assessment the homeowner receives a report and an EnerGuide label.
+After the initial Energy Assessment, the homeowner receives a report and an EnerGuide label.
 The report will show the homeowner the recommendations made by the Advisor as to which items the homeowner could consider upgrading.
 Where there are incentive programs available, the homeowner will perform some upgrades and the Energy Advisor returns to verify the changes and present the homeowner with the proper forms, the Advisor always applies for the incentives on behalf of the homeowner.

 The Energy Advisor acts as an independent self-employed contractor and many Advisors have other work such as Home Inspections, Design work, HVAC, etc.

-Refer to the Steps below on how to become an Energy Advisor.
+Steps to become an Energy Advisor

 To be considered as a candidate for our Registered Energy Advisor training program you must possess knowledge and skills in the following areas: